Falcon 9 Block 5 | SDA Tranche 2 Transport Layer C

 📝 Mission Description

-### Falcon 9 Launches SDA Tranche 2 Transport Layer C Mission
+Falcon 9 Soars with SDA's Tranche 2 Transport Layer C Mission

 ℹ️ Official Details